unbit/uwsgi-docs/tutorials/ReliableFuse.rst

 Monitoring mountpoints
 **********************

-The problem with the current setup, is that if the fuse-zip process dies the instance will no more be able to access /app until it is respawned (and as the fuse processes run as root, we cannot use the master to monitor it)
+The problem with the current setup, is that if the fuse-zip process dies the instance will no more be able to access /app until it is respawned

 uWSGI 1.9.18 added the --mountpoint-check option.
 It forces the master to constantly verify the specified filesystem.
 If it fails the whole instance is bruttaly destroyed.